How to Start an eBay Store

 IncFile - $0 plus state fees & free registered agent for 1 year!

 IncAuthority - $0 plus state fees & free registered agent the first year!

 ZenBusiness - $49 plus state fees & free registered agent for 1 year!

 Step 4: Select your Location

-Most sellers start their eBay store from their home; however, a well run store will quickly take up a lot of space.
+Most sellers start their eBay store from their home; however, a well run store will quickly take up a lot of space and may require a larger space to pack and ship orders.
 If running a business from home, be sure there are no city restrictions on running a home-based business.

 Related: Choosing a business location

 Step 5: Apply for Business Licenses and Permits

 There are general licensing requirements for starting an eBay business from a variety of government agencies.
 A few common licenses and permits that an eBay business may need include a business license, sales tax permit, and an Employer Identification Number.